floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

   this is essentially the glue between a Vulkan swapchain and a specific window system.
 In the first release this window system glue code is only implemented for X11 via `vkCreateXlibSurfaceKHR`.
-- A `vkPhysicalDevice` is picked, this is the first time where the sokol-app backend takes a couple of shortcuts, initialization will fail if:
+- A `VkPhysicalDevice` is picked, this is the first time where the sokol-app backend takes a couple of shortcuts, initialization will fail if:
   - EXT_descriptor_buffer is not supported (this currently rules out most mobile devices)
   - the supported Vulkan API version is not at least 1.3
   - no 'queue family' exists which supports graphics, compute, transfer and presentation commands all on the same queue
-- Next a logical `vkDevice` object is created with the following required features and extensions (with the exception of compressed texture formats which are optional):
+- Next a logical `VkDevice` object is created with the following required features and extensions (with the exception of compressed texture formats which are optional):
   - a single queue for all commands